 Announced in October of 2020, the Nikon Z7 II is Nikon’s high-megapixel successor to the first-generation Z7.
 It sports a 45-megapixel sensor and a base ISO of 64 for high levels of detail and dynamic range.
-At $3000 body only or $3600 kitted with the 24-70mm f/4, it’s not a cheap camera.
+At $3000 body only (check current prices), it’s not a cheap camera.
 However, the prior Z7 sold for $3400 body only when it was first released, so Nikon has managed to lower the price somewhat in response to the competition.

 Speaking of, the Z7 II’s competition is fierce and multi-sided.
 It seems that every camera company these days is pouring its attention in the direction of mirrorless, with the exception of Pentax.
 Whether you look at Canon, Sony, Panasonic, Fuji, or Olympus, you can find cameras aimed at the same photographers that the Z7 II is hoping to target.

 This puts Nikon in a bit of a tricky situation.
-Although they have done a good job filling out the Z system with lenses, teleconverters, and other accessories, they haven’t been at this game as long as some of the others.
-While Nikon has a total of 16 lenses for the Z system at the time of this review (plus two teleconverters), companies like Fuji, Olympus, and Sony have much larger lineups.
+Although they have done a good job filling out the Nikon Z Series with cameras, lenses, and accessories, they haven’t been at this game as long as some of the others.
+In particular, Nikon’s native Z lens lineup still isn’t as extensive as that of Sony, Fuji, and Olympus (and to a lesser extent, the L-mount alliance of Sigma, Panasonic, and Leica).
 It is possible to mitigate this disadvantage somewhat by adapting lenses to the Z system – whether through Nikon’s own FTZ adapter or various third-party options – but the same can be said of any camera brand out there.
-The fact is that Nikon is still playing catch-up at the moment, even though the Z system is growing steadily.
+Not to mention that other camera companies have more mirrorless cameras in their lineups already, too.

 That’s what we cover in this review.
 How does the Nikon Z7 II perform compared to its rivals?
 Further, is it a meaningful upgrade over the prior generation Z7, which is now selling at a major discount?